melezhik/swat/README2.md

 ## HTTP Response

-Swat makes request to a given http resourses with a given http methods and then validates response.
+Swat makes request to a given http resources with a given http methods and then validates response.
 Swat does this with the help so called _check lists_ defined at http method files.

 Check list is just a list of strings a response should match.
 It might be a plain strings or regular expressions: